pouria-faraji/crypto-alert-service/README.md

 # Crypto Alert Service
-This is a service which fetches data of some cryptocurrencies every 2 hours, and send Telegram messages automatically based on some rules.
+This is a service which fetches data of some cryptocurrencies every 2 hours, and send Telegram alert messages automatically based on specific conditions.

 The application is developed in Python and APIs are implemented using [FastAPI](https://fastapi.tiangolo.com/).